Keyboard shortcuts

 One can also define multiple output directories using the outputs attribute in the derivation.
 Each output turns into an environment variable of the same name.
 Use nix derivation show to inspect the outputs and the environment the builder inherits.

-The for example the glibc package in the nixpkgs flake, which provides multiple outputs.
+For example the glibc package in the nixpkgs flake provides multiple outputs.

 > nix derivation show nixpkgs#glibc